A Rich History The History of Lake Murray

 Celebrated As the World’s Largest Power Reservoir

-On August 31, 1929, the reservoir began filling with water.
-Lake Murray covers approximately 50,000 acres of land and 650 miles of shoreline.
-It is 41 miles long and 14 miles wide at its widest point and at 190 feet at its deepest point.
-The lake stores 763 billion gallons of water.
+Lake Murray itself is massive.
+It covers about 50,000 acres with 650 miles of shoreline.
+It stretches 41 miles long and, at its widest point, is 14 miles across.
+The lake’s depth reaches 190 feet at its deepest spot when at full pool, and holds a staggering 763 billion gallons of water.

-What is under the lake has been a fascination for many people.
-There are nearly a dozen communities, thousands of graves, the Wise Ferry Bridge, bomber airplanes, pipeline, railroad tank cars, an old rock house, homes, boats, and bomb fragments.
+What's really intriguing is what’s beneath the surface.
+There are nearly a dozen old communities, thousands of graves, the old Wise Ferry Bridge, sunken bomber planes, and even remnants of a pipeline, railroad cars, homes, boats, and bomb fragments from WWII pilot training.